 How to Write a Cover Letter That Actually Gets Read

-Most cover letters are rejected in under 7 seconds.
-Not because they're badly written.
-Because they open wrong.
-Here's how to fix that — and what the rest of the letter should do.
+Most cover letters get rejected in under 7 seconds, not because they're badly written, but because they open wrong and the reader's eyes bounce right off them.
+Here's how to fix that, and what the rest of the letter should actually do.

 The 7-Second Problem

-So the question isn't "is my cover letter good?"
-It's "does my cover letter earn the next 10 seconds?"
-Everything comes down to your opener.
+So the real question isn't "is my cover letter good?"
+It's "does this first sentence earn another 10 seconds?"
+Everything else is secondary.
+The hook isn't one part of the letter, it is the letter.

 The opener is everything.
 Don't waste it.